 Initialize the CLI

 First, run the initialize command.
 This will ask you a few questions about how to connect to your CycleServer instance.
-If this is your first time configuring CycleCloud, you must provide some information about your Microsoft Azure account.
-CycleCloud uses this information to start compute clusters and to store data:
+If this is your first time configuring CycleCloud, you must provide some information about your Amazon Web Services (AWS) account.
+CycleCloud uses this information to start compute clusters and to store data to S3:

 $ cyclecloud initialize Welcome to CycleCloud!
 CycleServer URL: [http://localhost:8080] http://10.0.1.31:8080 CycleServer username: [admin] admin CycleServer password: Generating CycleCloud key...
 CycleCloud configuration stored in /home/demo/.cycle/config.ini CycleCloud connection information is configured properly.
 Wrote cluster template file '~/.cycle/condor_templates.txt'.
 Wrote cluster template file '~/.cycle/sge_templates.txt'.
 Wrote cluster template file '~/.cycle/starcluster.txt'.
 Access Key: **YOUR_ACCESS_KEY** Secret Key: **YOUR_SECRET_KEY** Default Region (Enter for default): us-east-1 Bucket name to create (com.cyclecloud.<name>.locker): demo AWS account initialized and new credentials stored.